Virgin Australia: Current fleet

+As of September 2025, Virgin Australia operates an all-Boeing 737 fleet composed of the following aircraft; this list excludes Airbus A320 and Fokker 100 aircraft operated by Virgin Australia Regional Airlines.

 Initially, Virgin Australia leased its aircraft, but recent additions to the fleet have been purchased outright.
 Virgin Australia-owned Boeing 737s are indicated by the Boeing customer code FE in the model suffix.
-Aircraft formerly owned by V Australia are indicated by ZG in the model suffix.
-In order to conserve capital, Virgin Australia has started accepting second hand aircraft into their fleet, like the Boeing 737-700s from KLM to replace the ageing Fokker 100s.
+The former 777 fleet owned by V Australia are indicated by ZG in the model suffix.
+In order to conserve capital, Virgin Australia has started accepting second hand aircraft into their fleet, like the Boeing 737–700s from KLM to replace the ageing Fokker 100s.

+On 28 June 2023, Virgin Australia took delivery its first 737 MAX 8, becoming the second Australian operator of the type.
+After limited domestic operations, Virgin Australia deployed the plane onto the Cairns–Tokyo Haneda route in late July 2023.

+On 13 September 2024, Virgin Australia announced that 12 orders would be switched from the Boeing 737 MAX 10 to the MAX 8 due to continuing supply chain delays.

 Former fleet

 The airline has removed the following aircraft types from passenger service:

 Fleet development

-In November 2006, Virgin Blue announced plans to purchase 11 Embraer 190 and 3 Embraer 170 aircraft with options for six more E-jets, which later became orders for an additional three E170s and three E190s.
-In February 2008 a further four E190s were ordered, leaving six options and ten purchase rights.
-Virgin Blue received its first Embraer 170 in early September 2007 at a special ceremony at the Embraer plant in Sao Jose dos Campos.
+In November 2006, Virgin Blue announced plans to purchase eleven Embraer E190 and three Embraer E170 aircraft with options for six more E-jets, which later became orders for an additional three E170s and three E190s.
+In February 2008, a further four E190 aircraft were ordered, leaving six options and ten purchase rights.
+Virgin Blue received its first Embraer E170 in early September 2007 at a special ceremony at the Embraer plant in Sao Jose dos Campos.
 A revised logo was introduced on the tail, bringing the Virgin Blue brand into line with the logos of other Virgin-branded companies.

 Like Virgin Atlantic, Virgin Australia gives the aircraft in its fleet names, previously incorporating female names and words connected with Australian cities and localities or other quintessentially Australian themes.
 Recent additions to the fleet have featured names of famous Australian beaches.
-Names on Virgin Australia aircraft include 'Brissie Lizzie' ("Brissie" being an Australian slang name for Brisbane, and "Lizzie" being slang for Elizabeth), 'Sassy Sydney' (Sydney is a female name as well as the name of Australia's largest city), 'Prue Blue' (incorporating the name Prudence and also a pun on the Australian phrase "true blue", meaning "patriotic"), 'Tassie Tigress' (incorporating both the slang name for Tasmania and the common name for the thylacine) and 'Mackay-be Diva' (a pun on the city of Mackay, Queensland and Makybe Diva, a famous Australian racehorse).
+Names on Virgin Australia aircraft include 'Brissie Lizzie' ("Brissie" being an Australian slang name for Brisbane, and "Lizzie" being slang for Elizabeth), 'Sassy Sydney' (Sydney is a female name as well as the name of one of Australia's largest cities), 'Prue Blue' (incorporating the name Prudence and also a pun on the Australian phrase "true blue", meaning "patriotic"), 'Tassie Tigress' (incorporating both the slang name for Tasmania and the common name for the thylacine) and 'Mackay-be Diva' (a pun on the city of Mackay, Queensland and Makybe Diva, a famous Australian racehorse).
 Beaches which have aircraft named after them include Cable Beach, Cottesloe Beach and Bondi Beach.
 Each aircraft in the Virgin Australia livery (some were painted in Pacific Blue livery for cross-promotional reasons) also features a "virgin girl" as nose art, complete with a wide-brimmed Aussie hat, trailing an Australian flag.